 When using MAs to ride long-term trends in the market, the key is patience.
 Very often, the market prices will show a possible reversal in the trend, crossing below the fast MAs frequently, but you need to stay patient and not rush away from any trades.
 This can also be confirmed through a secondary technical indicator, like the RSI or stochastic oscillator.

 Another profitable trading strategy is through entering trades right when breakouts are forming around support and resistance levels.
-Furthermore, breakouts can lead to trends which we have already seen how one can ride.
+Furthermore, breakouts can lead to trends that we have already seen in how one can ride.

-For weeks, the EUR/USD pair has been trading within a range between the points A and B above, when the breakout finally happened.
-After point B, the pair started an uptrend that kept going for months afterwards.
+For weeks, the EUR/USD pair has been trading within a range between points A and B above, when the breakout finally happened.
+After point B, the pair started an uptrend that kept going for months afterward.
 So, how could MAs have shown us the breakout?